 - Dark green olives and olive oils can help in reducing the risk of cancer as well as other chronic diseases.
 This is due to the presence of higher content of oleic acid and antioxidant.

-Adding olive to the meals and appetizers can be a delicious experience for you as they are low in carbs.
-These small fruits are high in healthy fats and have many health benefits which, when incorporated into your daily diet, can help make you healthy.
+Adding high-quality olive oil to the meals and appetizers can be a delicious experience for you as they are low in carbs (discover recommended olive oil here) These small fruits are high in healthy fats and have many health benefits which, when incorporated into your daily diet, can help make you healthy.
 If you want to add this healthy olive to your diet, then you can try adding black, ripe or stuffed and canned olives and make your cuisine healthier.
 You can toss these black and green olives in the salads or pasta, simmered in the sauce or plopped in a martini or ground them into spreads.